jpweiser/example-cicd-component/README.md

-# HelloWorld HelmOperator Demo Pipeline Component
+# HelmOperator Demo Pipeline Component

 This "HelloWorld" Helm Operator component was shamelessly copied (with permission) from Swati Nair of IBM and lays down a simple BusyBox component through a Helm chart via an operator.
 This component is an example of a fully onboarded component in the new CICD pipeline including build, test, deploy, and publishing to Quay.
 This README will walk you through onboarding an existing or new component onto the new CICD Pipeline.